mvirgo/Advanced-Lane-Lines/README.md

 ####Magnitude threshold using combined Sobelx and Sobely
 This uses the square root of the combined squares of Sobelx and Sobely, which check for horizontal and vertical gradients (shifts in color, or in the case of our images, lighter vs. darker gray after conversion), respectively.

-Here's some code that could run this on an image, since it's not in the final file.
+Here's the code I used to run this on an image, since it's not in my final file.
 ```
 def mag_thresh(img, sobel_kernel, mag_thresh):